DeeMainiac/SCR_Mod/README.md

 Adds anomalous weapons and apparel that add all sorts of effects.
 From a pistol that turns headshots into meals to a katana that makes a pawn crazy with power, you'll be surprised what you'll find in the hands of raiders or deep in ancient ruins.

-Adds event(s) and factions so your storyteller keeps you on your toes.
+Adds events and factions so your storyteller keeps you on your toes.
 From [SCP-3199](https://scp-wiki.wikidot.com/scp-3199) attacks to Chaos Insurgency [SCP-3033](https://scp-wiki.wikidot.com/scp-3033) raids, you'll see the weaponized forms of SCPs you'll be tempted to use too.

 Adds non-anomalous gear and apparel to help capture SCPs and keep those D-Class in their place.